|

 - Icon view

-- In WinXP and earlier, a view of files and folders that uses small icons,
+- WinXP and earlier: A view of files and folders that uses small icons,

 arranged alphabetically across columns.